nerves-project/nerves/guides/introduction/getting-started.md

 ## Example projects

-If you are interested in exploring other Nerve codebases and projects, you can check out our [collection of example projects](https://github.com/nerves-project/nerves_examples).
+If you are interested in exploring other Nerves codebases and projects, you can check out our [collection of example projects](https://github.com/nerves-project/nerves_examples).

 Be sure to set your `MIX_TARGET` environment variable appropriately for the